ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Building_Using_Automation.md

         repo name = `gcp-tier1-infra`
 1. Your terminal should now be at the root of your `tier1-infra` repo, on a new branch.

-## 2. Create the .env file
+## 2. Bootstrap the Config Controller Project

+The automated script creates a project, the FW settings, a Cloud router, a Cloud NAT, a private service connect endpoint and the Anthos Config Controller cluster.
+It also creates a root-sync.yaml file.

-The automated script requires a `.env` file to deploy the environment.
+The script requires a `.env` file to deploy the environment.

 From the root of your `tier1-infra` repo: